A healthy SIBO diet will reduce symptoms and improve your gut health.

 - Listen to your gut: If your symptoms are acting up, be more careful with your carbs and occasionally give your gut some rest

-You can see some sample SIBO diet recipes or check out a couple of the recommended cookbooks below.
+You can see some sample SIBO diet recipes or check out a couple of the must-have resources below.

 SIBO Diet Frequently Asked Questions